Texas Flounder Tips

-Rig with a sliding sinker, swivel and a short length of leader.
+If using bait rig with a sliding sinker, swivel and a short length of leader.
+Any hook is fine but many like circle hooks appropriate to the size of the bait.
 Silver Johnson Sprite spoons and plastics work well too dragged on the bottom and flipped gently ever so often.
 Flounder are ambush species so whether you’re using bait or lures the key is to cover water.
 So casting and slow retrieves works better than a static presentation of casting with bait and wait.
 Live bait in the form of finger sized mullet work extremely well but are a PITA to deal with (difficult to catch and expensive to buy) so I personally mostly just use a jig head with a wiggly plastic tail like a flapping shad or a scented Berkley Gulp.
-Many of my friend love the Flounder Pounder and tandem style jigs.
+Many of my friends love the Flounder Pounder and tandem style jigs.
 Color doesn’t matter but I find the darker colors work well in off colored water and darker days and light colors on bright days.
 Very often we’ll cut strips of any kind of bait fish like pin perch and tip the jigs with a tiny piece.
 Basically you will present the flounder with vibration from the lure wiggling, sight from the contrast of the lure against the surface, scent from the piece of cut bait.
 The only thing left is to find where they are at and give them a chance to jump on your hook!

 My favorite technique is fishing on any pier by dropping a rigged mullet or a jig head with Gulp or any kind of plastic lure with lot’s of wiggle action and walking the length of the pier until I get a bump.
 Then reel up the slack until I am directly on top of the fish before I set the hook.